WELCOME TO Varley park

 Plan your cycle route using Brighton and Hove’s online cycle map or pick up a paper copy from the Varley Hub reception.
 From Varley the city’s network of cycle lanes can be joined from the bottom of Coldean Lane on the A27, where you can cycle to Falmer, Moulscoomb and the City Centre.

-If you need to use public transport, the number 24 bus runs from the city centre up the Lewes Road to Varley Park and to ASDA at Hollingbury.
-The nearest bus stop to Varley Park is approximately 50m from the entrance on Hawkhurst Road .
+The number 24 bus runs from the city centre up the Lewes Road to Varley Park and to ASDA at Hollingbury.
+The 5B runs from the city centre to Varley and the Falmer campus, aswell as ASDA.

 Sport Brighton offer services to keep you active, play sport and socialise.